top of page

 The Business Case for Authenticity and Fairness

 When people can be themselves at work, they stop spending energy on pretending to be someone else.
 That energy gets redirected into solving problems, generating ideas, and caring about outcomes.
 Teams make better decisions because they're not all thinking the same way.
-They become more resilient because they can draw from a wider range of experiences when facing challenges.
-Customer service improves because your workforce reflects your customer base.
-People stay longer because they don't have to go home and recover from having to fake it all day.
+They become more resilient because they draw from a wider range of experiences when facing challenges.

+Additionally, customer service improves because your workforce reflects your customer base.
+People tend to stay longer because they don't have to go home and recover from having to fake it all day.

 Moving Beyond Good Intentions